tinybirdco/use-case-real-time-anomaly-detection/content/copies-pipes.md

 The drawback of having five separate endpoints is that they all need to be polled to get the most comprehensive view of anomaly detections.
 If you have a critical anomaly type monitored on a per-minute interval, that is 1,440 requests per day.
 If each request processes 5 MB of data, that is 7.2 GB of processed data per day.
 If you want to integrate all five endpoints, that is 7,200 requests and 36 GB of processed data per day.

-Fortunately, it is possible to iterate queries to decrease the amount of data they proess.
+Fortunately, it is usually possible to iterate queries to decrease the amount of data they process.
 Already, some of the detection Pipes use very little processed data.
 For example, the `rate_of_change` and `z_score` Pipes use around 100 KB per call or 144 MB per day when polling every minute.

-While reviewing queries to make them more efficient is a critical path for implementing an anomaly detection system, there is also a fundamental design that can dramatically reduce the number of requests needed to monitor all anomaly types.
+While reviewing queries to make them more efficient is a critical step for implementing an anomaly detection system, there is also a fundamental design that can dramatically reduce the number of requests needed to monitor all anomaly types.

-### Can we build a Data Source that compiles anomaly detections of all types?
+### Can we build a single API Endpoint to return detections for all anomaly types?

 It would be useful to have a single endpoint that shared all detection events across every anomaly type.
 Instead of five separate endpoints, a single endpoint would require 80% less requests to integrate all types.